aporlowski/pi-sdr/README.md

 ### Choose your OS

 If you are building the radio with the `pi-top[4]` case we recommend you use the pi-topOS so all functions of the case (screen, buttons, fan, etc.) have the required software to work correctly without any additional software installation.

 If not using the pi-top[4] case we recommend you install Ubuntu Desktop 21.04 on your Pi.
+The `pi-top[4] diy` case was reccommended becuase it is assumed many users will already have a Raspberry Pi to begin with.
+It is also cheaper.

 #### Option 1: Install pi-topOS on Raspberry Pi when using pi-top[4] case

+1. First you need to install your Pi into your pi-top[4] case if not already done so.
+See this [youtube video](https://www.youtube.com/watch?v=38BCTsGrdiU) for instructions.

+> You can buy a pi-top[4] with a 4 GB Raspberry Pi 4 pre-installed from thier website.
+See the `pi-top[4] complete` kit.

 #### Option 2: Install Ubuntu Desktop 21.04 on Raspberry Pi when not using pi-top[4] case